ConeIce/digitalmag/content/messages/StaffEditor.md

 faculty and non faculty members for being an inspiration.

-A special acknowledgement is owed to the student editor and various team members for their commendable job.Everything from the collection of articles right down to the final edits was smooth sailing only because of their sheer support.I would like to thank every member without whose contribution, this issue would not have been possible.
+A special acknowledgement is owed to the student editor and various team members for their commendable job.
+Everything from the collection of articles right down to the final edits was smooth sailing only because of their sheer support.
+I would like to thank every member without whose contribution, this issue would not have been possible.

 My best wishes to all the readers for scaling bigger success and achieving new heights in the coming